ptomato/talks/tc39-2021-10/README.md

 - Asking for consensus on several minor normative changes
   - Changes suggested by implementors ("adjustments")
   - Changes originally intended by the champions but incorrectly expressed in the spec text ("bugs")
+- One normative adjustment requires discussion and may be contentious, so it's at the end

 ---